 - Difficulty focusing

-Sleep apnea has been known to contribute to other serious health conditions, including heart disease, high blood pressure and liver problems, and is linked to health issues such as anxiety and depression.
-Our caring team is dedicated to helping you understand your condition and finding a solution that will help you rest better and regain your health.
+Sleep apnea is a serious condition on its own, but it has been known to also contribute to other serious health conditions, such as heart disease, high blood pressure and liver problems, and is even linked to mental health issues, such as anxiety and depression.
+Our caring team believes that consistently good sleep is vital for your overall health, and we are dedicated to helping you understand your condition and finding a solution that will help you rest better and regain your health.
+Come and meet with us today and let us help you alleviate the symptoms of sleep apnea you are suffering from.

-If you have any questions about sleep apnea treatment in Pittsburgh, Pennsylvania, and if you want to schedule your free consultation with our dentists, please give us a call at 412-315-7934 .
-You can also learn more about oral appliance therapy by following the link below:
+If you have any further questions or concerns about sleep apnea treatment in Pittsburgh, Pennsylvania, and if you want to schedule your free consultation with our dentists, please give us a call at 412-315-7934 , then learn more about our oral appliance therapy by following the link below: